Study Leave

 For more general information about study leave and the Leave Manager system, please see our main page (www.eastmidlandsdeanery.nhs.uk/policies/study_leave)

-In order to balance our desire to support junior doctors with the need to offer fair and equitable support to all of our junior doctors, the Postgraduate Dean has asked the Heads of Schools to review any requests that would take a doctor’s overall spend over £1000 for this academic year.
+In order to balance our desire to support postgraduate doctors with the need to offer fair and equitable support to all of our postgraduate doctors, the Postgraduate Dean has asked the Heads of Schools to review any study leave requests that would take a doctor’s application spend over £1000.
+This can be submitted through Accent Leave Manager as normal - you do not need to follow any additional steps, other than including your estimated expenses as normal.

 To be clear, this is not intended to restrict your access to study leave and financial support.
 The goal is to ensure that funding is being used appropriately and proportionately.
 We recognise that some specialties will require a greater proportion of the budget than others, and some curriculum stages will require a greater proportion of the budget than others; your Head of School will take these into account when reviewing your request.

-You can also check your budget at any time: once you've logged into your Leave Manager account, go to My Budgets (https://accent.hicom.co.uk/LeaveManager/Live/Web/MyBudgets/Index).
+You can still check your budget/associated expenses at any time: once you've logged into your Leave Manager account, go to My Budgets (https://accent.hicom.co.uk/LeaveManager/Live/Web/MyBudgets/Index).
 Look for the current training year (this will normally be at the top of each section).

 As a reminder, the study leave year runs from changeover date in August to the changeover date the following August except for programmes with nationally agreed start dates in September, where the leave year is September to September.
 This applies regardless of individual trainees’ progression dates.